Evaluating Privilege Usage of Agents with Real-World Tools

 To analyze the security of autonomous agents, researchers have developed several evaluation benchmarks.
 For instance, AgentDojo~\cite{dojo} provides a simulated environment to test agent robustness against prompt injection across scenarios like banking and workspace management.
 Similarly, Agent Security Bench (ASB)~\cite{asb} offers a framework to evaluate adversarial attacks, including memory poisoning and backdoor threats, across various scenarios such as finance and autonomous driving.
 Moreover, RAS-Eval~\cite{ras} extends evaluation with more realistic pre-coded tools, such as map navigation and local file operations.

 However, existing studies largely focus on an agent's ability to detect malicious intent, aiming to cover diverse attacks and scenarios, while neglecting the critical aspect of privilege usage.
 Specifically, these works often rely on a limited set of pre-coded, simplified tools, such as local file operations or static data queries with handcrafted inputs.
-Such an environment lacks support for interactions with real-world complex services that requiring critical privileges, like cloud infrastructures and production databases.
-As a result, it remains difficult to systematically evaluate an agent's security performance in critical privilege usage.
+Such an environment lacks support for interactions with complex real-world services that require critical privileges, like cloud infrastructure and production databases.
+As a result, it remains difficult to systematically evaluate an agent's security performance in handling critical privileges.

 To address this gap, we propose \Tool, a security evaluation sandbox designed to analyze agent privilege usage in real-world environments.
 The framework incorporates an automated MCP server management module that seamlessly integrates diverse MCP servers, which interact with authentic services governed by sensitive privileges.
 Additionally, \Tool includes an automated request generator for rapid creation of both benign and malicious requests.
-Finally, the framework utilizes an isolated evaluation container for unified MCP monitoring and rapid environment restoration, thereby mitigating the impacts of critical privilege misuse.
+Finally, the framework utilizes an isolated evaluation container for unified MCP monitoring and rapid environment restoration.
 With these components, \Tool can efficiently build an evaluation environment and assess agents with complex requests using diverse tools and privilege chains.

-In this study, ten real-world MCP servers were pre-integrated with 122 privilege-sensitive tools, including cloud infrastructure management, database administration, email services, and personal data management.
+In this study, ten real-world MCP servers were pre-integrated with 122 privilege-sensitive tools for managing cloud infrastructure, databases, and personal data.
 Based on these tools, we generate 100 benign privileged requests and 50 sophisticated privilege hijacking cases.
 These complex benign requests involve an average of 5.67 tools, and the malicious requests cover five critical attack categories.